mszegedy/plea/story/ch-6.md

 <br />

-Vasilisa had never noticed until now, but the roadside slush seemed to have an oily sheen to it.
+Vasilisa had never noticed until now, but the roadside slush seemed to have a rainbow sheen to it.
 And it only just now became clear that the red of the sunset wasn't caused by the sun; it was an array of distant oil wells, lit by---

 A wave of anxiety passed over her.
 Her heart crumpled up and she fell to a knee in pain, clutching her chest.
 Every breath hurt.
 She looked up: